 When a TTC customer calls Crisis Link from a payphone found near the Designated Waiting Area on every subway platform in the system, a volunteer crisis line responder with the Distress Centres knows where on the TTC the call is coming from.
 The volunteer crisis line responder conducts a risk assessment to determine whether the caller is in imminent danger of harming themselves.
 If they are, the Distress Centres notifies the TTC’s transit control centre where subway trains are slowed when entering that station and emergency help for the caller is then dispatched.

-Bell has generously provided the payphones on each subway platform that seamlessly connects someone in distress and contemplating suicide with a Distress Centre counselor.
+Bell has generously provided the payphones on each subway platform that seamlessly connects someone in distress and contemplating suicide with a Distress Centre counsellor.
 Crisis Link phone calls are free.

 While it is difficult to make a definitive correlation between the reduction of suicide incidents and the Crisis Link program, in 2010, the year prior to Crisis Link implementation, there were 29 suicide incidents on the TTC.
 In 2011, the year Crisis Link was introduced, 16 suicide incidents were reported.
 In 2012, there 19 suicide incidents and to date in 2013, there have been nine suicide incidents on the TTC.